 In winter 2007, amidst an industry-stifling Writers Guild of America strike and a bubbling U. S. presidential election race, the Board of Governors elected award-winning production designer John Shaffner to replace outgoing two-term chair Askin.

-The former vice chair and second vice chair entered his tenure overseeing not only the execution of our milestone 60th Primetime Emmy Awards season, but also the launch of the very separate and distinct Television Academy Honors.
+The former vice chair and second vice chair entered his tenure overseeing not only the execution of the milestone 60th Primetime Emmy Awards season, but also the launch of the very separate and distinct Television Academy Honors.

 The Television Academy Honors was born of the Television Cares committee's desire to expand upon its mission.
-Co-chairs Shaffner and Lynn Roth, discussed the creation of an annual event that would recognize what Shaffner coined "television with a conscience," programming that presents issues of concern to our society in a compelling, emotional and insightful way.
+Co-chairs Shaffner and Lynn Roth discussed the creation of an annual event that would recognize what Shaffner coined "television with a conscience," programming that presents issues of concern to our society in a compelling, emotional and insightful way.

 Shaffner and Roth's endeavor began to take shape following a 2007 conversation with a longtime friend of the Television Academy, public relations executive Dick Lippin, who had just lost his beloved wife, Ronnie, to breast cancer.
 With the encouragement of then Academy chairman, Dick Askin, they shared ideas about organizing an event to honor Ronnie Lippin's memory and raise awareness about breast cancer.